sipsorcery-org/sipsorcery/README.md

 **Caveats:**

- - This library does not provide access to audio and video devices.
-Some Windows specific examples of using 3rd party libraries are provided,
+ - This library does not provide access to audio and video devices or native codecs.
+Providing cross platform access on top of .NET Core is a large undertaking.
+A number of efforts are currently in progress.
+   - [SIPSorceryMedia.Windows](https://github.com/sipsorcery/SIPSorceryMedia.Windows): Windows specific library that provides audio capture and playback.
+Also provides [VP8](https://www.webmproject.org/) encoding and decoding functions.
+The examples in this repository use it.
+   - [SIPSorceryMedia.FFmpeg](https://github.com/sipsorcery/SIPSorceryMedia.FFmpeg): A in-progress effort to provide cross platform audio, video and codec functions using PInvoke and [FFmpeg](https://ffmpeg.org/).
+   - Others: **Contributions welcome**.
+Frequently requested are Xamarin Forms on Android/iOS and Unix (Linux and/or Mac).

  - This library provides only a small number of audio and video codecs (G711, G722 and MJPEG).
 Additional codecs, particularly video ones, require C++ libraries.

 ## Installation